raspberrypi/documentation/raspbian/applications/vcgencmd.md

 Reports on the amount of memory allocated to the ARM cores `vcgencmd get_mem arm` and the VC4 `vcgencmd get_mem gpu`.

 **Note:** On a Raspberry Pi 4 with greater than 1GB of RAM, the `arm` option is inaccurate.
-This is because the GPU firmware which implements this command is only aware of the first GB of RAM on the system, so the `arm` setting will always return 1GB minus the `gpu` memory value.
+This is because the GPU firmware which implements this command is only aware of the first gigabyte of RAM on the system, so the `arm` setting will always return 1GB minus the `gpu` memory value.
 To get an accurate report of the amount of ARM memory, use one of the standard Linux commands, such as `free` or `cat /proc/meminfo`

 #### codec_enabled [type]

 Reports whether the specified CODEC type is enabled.
 Possible options for type are AGIF, FLAC, H263, H264, MJPA, MJPB, MJPG, **MPG2**, MPG4, MVC0, PCM, THRA, VORB, VP6, VP8, **WMV9**, **WVC1**.
-Those highlighted currently require a paid for licence.
+Those highlighted currently require a paid for licence, except on the Pi4, where these hardware codecs are disabled in preference to software decoding, which requires no licence.

-#### get_config [type]
+#### get_config type | name

-This returns all the configuration items of the specified type that have been set in config.txt or by default.
-Possible values for type are **int, str**
+This returns all the configuration items of the specified type that have been set in config.txt or by default, or a single configuration item.
+Possible values for type parameter are **int, str**, or simply use the name of the configuration item.

 #### get_lcd_info